Greetings, friends! Cheers to Friday! Is it just me, or is this month dragging on for.ev.er??? I’m so happy it’s finally the weekend.

 There are plenty of other options if slides aren’t for you.
 You could wear just about any shoe with this outfit — loafers, espadrille sandals, ballet flats, flat sandals, even fashion sneakers.

-I carried my Rebecca Minkoff Darren shoulder bag again!
+I carried my R Minkoff Darren shoulder bag again!
 I find myself going for this bag most days when I don’t need to carry my larger tote.
 The putty color is so perfect for spring and summer, the leather is like butter, and it’s a nice cross between a structured tote and a slouchy hobo.

 The part I like best is that it’s unlined — it just has raw leather inside.
-I’ve really started to dislike the cloth lining in most bags; it just feels so chinzy to me — even on higher end bags like Rebecca Minkoff and Tory Burch.
+I’ve really started to dislike the cloth lining in most bags; it just feels so chinzy to me — even on higher end bags like R Minkoff and Tory Burch.
 I’m loving the trend towards unlined handbags right now, and this one even manages to have a divided interior as well as a few pockets for organization.

 Also, the silver studs and hardware give it a bit of an edge, making it perfect for casual everyday outfits.